 Singer & Actress

-From punk princess to high priestess of TV, Toyah Willcox is a uniquely gifted performer.
-Charismatic, outspoken and impossible to categorise, she is one of Britain's iconic household names, an award-winning rock legend as well as a much-loved actress and music composer.
+From punk princess to cult stage actress, Toyah Willcox is a uniquely gifted performer and an inextinguishable flame.
+Charismatic, outspoken and impossible to categorise, she is one of Britain's beloved household names – an award-winning rock legend as well as a much-loved stage/screen actress and music composer.
+Toyah has amassed thirteen top 40 singles, recorded twenty-five albums, written two books, appeared in over forty stage plays, acted in over twenty feature films and presented hundreds of television programmes.

 - Secret Diary Of A Call Girl - ITV2